ClimateCompatibleGrowth/GeoH2/README.md

 The model outputs the levelised cost (LC) of the specified commodity at the specified demand location including production, storage, transport, and conversion costs from each production location.

-In the code provided, the use case of hydrogen production in Namibia is provided as an example.
+In the code provided, the use case of hydrogen and ammonia production in Namibia is provided as an example.
-Parameter references for this case are attached.
+Parameter references for the hydrogen case are attached.
 However, as the code is written in a generalized way, it is possible to analyse all sorts of regions.

 GeoX builds upon a preliminary code iteration produced by Leander Müller, available under a CC-BY-4.0 licence: [https://github.com/leandermue/GEOH2](https://github.com/leandermue/GEOH2).